collapsed-stacks/atheism/questions/1358/what-arguments-for-atheism-are-invalidated-if-people-do-not-need-to-be-indoctrin.md

 - posted by: [Nomæd](https://stackexchange.com/users/-1/27-nom-d) on 2010-12-29
 - score: 0

-<p>The origin of religion is a very interesting subject, and it is an evolutionary by-product (see <a href="http://atheism.stackexchange.com/questions/1358/what-arguments-for-atheism-are-invalidated-if-people-do-not-need-to-be-indoctrina/1363#1363">King Isaac's answer</a> 1st paragraph).
-So there is a "good" reason for religion to arise, but nevertheless, it is completely irrelevant for atheistic claims against it.</p>
+The origin of religion is a very interesting subject, and it is an evolutionary by-product (see [King Isaac's answer](http://atheism.stackexchange.com/questions/1358/what-arguments-for-atheism-are-invalidated-if-people-do-not-need-to-be-indoctrina/1363#1363) 1st paragraph).
+So there is a "good" reason for religion to arise, but nevertheless, it is completely irrelevant for atheistic claims against it.

-<p>The fact that religion is "natural" in humans, does not make it true in the claims it makes.
-Religion is the earliest attempt of humans to explain the world, without having much scientific knowledge or methodology.</p>
+The fact that religion is "natural" in humans, does not make it true in the claims it makes.
+Religion is the earliest attempt of humans to explain the world, without having much scientific knowledge or methodology.